-Its more modern heritage of the last 1500 years includes the fertile farming land sandwiched between Abingdon, one of the oldest towns in Britain, and Oxford the City of Dreaming Spires and the home of the oldest university in the English speaking world.
-The parish still performs the same role to this day of supporting the Green Belt which prevents Oxford and Abingdon coalescing into a single conurbation.
+Its more modern heritage of the last 1500 years includes the fertile farming land sandwiched between Abingdon, one of the oldest towns in Britain, and Oxford the City of Dreaming Spires and the home of the oldest university in the English-speaking world.
+The parish still performs the same role to this day of supporting the Green Belt which prevents Oxford and Abingdon from coalescing into a single conurbation.

 164 Million Years to 12,000 years ago

 If we stood at the crossroads in Wootton and walked through Wootton village up Sandy Lane to the top of Boars Hill we’d be walking through 164 million years of geology.
 So if we tried to walk towards Wootton from the crossroads 164 million years ago the first thing we’d notice is that it’s a lot warmer.
 Not only is Oxford further towards the equator (somewhere near Barcelona) but because of volcanic activity and the earth’s orbit and angle towards the sun, it’s very warm.
 That means the ice caps are melting.

 It’s also wet.
 We’re in a shallow lagoon, we’re wading through lagoons and reefs strips of land and islands.

 It’s also dangerous.
 We’re in the Oxfordian Stage of the Jurassic and there are dinosaurs about!

 And it’s getting wetter, a lot wetter.
 In the next 64 million years we will see changes in sea levels.
 As we walk into Wootton and then along and up Sandy Lane we’d be walking along a seabed with 200 metres of water above our heads.
 Read more about the Geology of Wootton Parish here.